FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 :recipe_name: How to Register a Dataset with WikiData
 ````

-"UCnn.x Registering a dataset in Wikidata"
+"UCnn.x Registering a dataset in Wikidata."

 ## Main Objectives

-The main purpose of this recipe is:
+The primary purpose of this recipe is:

 > Learn how to register a dataset on WikiData with the appropriate citation.